KOALA ADVOCACY

 However, in important news, the NSW Government is extending the submission period for an additional 4 weeks.
 Submissions will now close on Friday, 24 May 2024.

-This extra 4 week submission period will allow more people to make a submission to the NSW Koala Strategy Review, and Koala Advocacy will therefore be producing guidance to help people prepare their submissions if they haven't already made comments on the Koala Strategy Review.
+This extra 4 week submission period will allow more people to make a submission to the NSW Koala Strategy Review.

 "THE KOALAS" - COMING SOON